dots-env/dots-env/README.md

 ## 📋 Contributing Guide

-If you like write tests or/and improve this package, please sent your PR! :D
+If you would like to write tests or improve this package, please sent your PR! :D